Sometimes our users have issues with heart rate (HR) zones — different apps and fitness trackers show inconsistent data:

 169–190 bpm for the Red Line zone, 85–100% of your functional capacity.
 We include it in the Peak zone.
 You might find it hard to speak in this zone.
 Except one word at a time if you are The Boss.*

 * Note that each person is unique.
 If these explanations do not match how you feel, keep a log of your symptoms — you might want to discuss them with your doctor at your next appointment.

 We’ve decided to combine the last two zones starting at 80% of intensity for several reasons.

-First, if you are looking for a challenge, the best way to improve your anaerobic threshold is to train at-about your anaerobic threshold heart rate.
+First, if you are looking for a challenge, the best way to improve your anaerobic threshold is to train at about your anaerobic threshold heart rate.
 This threshold heart rate sticks around 80–85% of your functional capacity, which is also known as the “lactate tolerance zone.”
-This zone conditions the body to buffer or withstand the high acidosis as well as to shuttle away the lactic acid to be resynthesized.
+This zone conditions the body to buffer or withstand the high acidosis and shuttle away the lactic acid to be resynthesized.

 Second, the presence of lactic acid leads to high levels of acidosis and subsequently affects muscle cell enzymes.
 That is, the enzymes that are responsible for aerobic metabolism are sabotaged, and your aerobic endurance capacity is hurt.
 Repeated days of high-intensity red lining results in damage to these enzymes, and you simply can’t train aerobically without problems.

 Third, the “pure” Red Line zone of 90–100% is a pretty dangerous place to hang out.
 The feeling of dizziness, or feeling close to hyperventilating, may creep up on you out of nowhere.
 This study found evidence that extremely high-intensity exercise can acutely increase the risk of sudden cardiac arrest or heart rhythm disorders, especially for those who have heart diseases.